javalite/javalite-site/content/src/activejdbc/database_connection_management.md

 ## Database connection pools

-ActiveJDBC does not maintain connection pools and does not integrate with any pools.
-Instead, it provides a few `DB.open()` and `Base.open()` methods to open connections.
-If a version of methods used that takes standard JDBC parameters, then no pool is used this is only a convenience method to open a brand new connection, such as:
+ActiveJDBC does accepts a JNDI connection URL to an existing pool.
+It provides a few `DB.open()` and `Base.open()` methods to open pool connections.
+If a version of a method used that takes standard JDBC parameters, then no pool is used.
+This is only a convenience method to open a brand new connection, such as:

 ~~~~ {.java  .numberLines}
 Base.open("com.mysql.jdbc.Driver", "jdbc:mysql://localhost/test", "root", "pwd");